SalesforceCommerceCloud/pwa-kit/README.md

 # Overridable API

 Below is a list of all files this Application Extension allows to be overridden.
-This means that each of the below files can be overridden in the base project or any other configured application extension that is configured after it.
+This means that each of the below files can be overridden in the base project or any Application Extension installed and configured after this one.

 Files: